 Heading north from Dunsop Bridge brought me in to the heart of the Forest of Bowland.
-An ex work colleague once wrote a piece about a walk up the River Dunsop where she described the many species of birds she encountered.
-Inspired I combined this with one of my favourite drives, the sharp v which occupies the Trough of Bowland.
+I was inspired to investigate the remote valleys by an ex work colleague.
+Her enthusiasm for the peace, exceptional bird life and lack of people drove me to walk this route.
+Inspired I combined this with one of my section of road, the V that marks the Trough of Bowland.

-The tarmac road north up the River Dunsop was pleasant enough(only used by the odd farmer and United Utilities) but I was stopped from circling remote Middle Knoll by the warden who said that a Tawney Eagle was nesting up the valley so could not be disturbed.
+The tarmac track that started the walk was pleasant enough.
+However I was stopped from circling remote Middle Knoll by the warden who said that a Tawney Eagle was nesting up the valley so could not be disturbed (2013).
 This is unusual but buzzards and oyster catchers are less so.
 It is certainly a wonderfully peaceful spot and well worth a visit.
-From Brenand Farm there is a steep climb over the slopes of Whin Fell in to the Trough itself which presented some lovely views in a genuinally wild and remote setting.
+From Brenand Farm there is a steep climb over the slopes of Whin Fell in to the Trough itself which presented some lovely views in a genuinely wild and remote setting.

 From the Trough it is an easy walk back along the road.
-However there are many detours worth taking including a lovely stretch of riverside from the parking area at Lngden Brook.
-To me Dunsop Bridge is the best place to be based for a walking break in the Forest of Bowland; the village is lovely, the setting peaceful and the walks of the highest quality.
+However there are many detours worth taking including a lovely stretch of riverside from the parking area at Langden Brook.
+To me Dunsop Bridge is the best place to be based for a walking break in the Forest of Bowland.
+The village is lovely, the setting peaceful and the walks of the highest quality.

-Recommend: I have not been round Middle Knoll – it would add 1 mile but I suspect worth it.
+I have not been round Middle Knoll since it would add one mile but I suspect worth it.